-migration of applications to public cloud platforms involves many potential pitfalls.
+It is no surprise that enterprise IT teams find it difficult to keep their applications secure.
+Migration of applications to public cloud platforms involves many potential pitfalls.
 Misconfiguration errors can occur at many different points on the network as part of the migration process, especially when moving from traditional firewalls to cloud security controls.

 Even if you are using a single public cloud platform, you still need to manage multiple security controls protecting a multitude of applications.
 Organizations may have hundreds of separate public cloud accounts, each with multiple VPCs, spread across different regions.
-These VPCs are protected by multi-layered security controls, from Cloud Infrastructure such as security groups and network ACLs, cloud-native advanced network firewalls, to Security Products offered by ISVs, such as NG Firewalls.
+These VPCs are protected by multi-layered security controls, from Cloud Infrastructure, such as security groups and network ACLs, cloud-native advanced network firewalls, to Security Products offered by ISVs, such as NG Firewalls.

 AlgoSec cloud offering, including CloudFlow, allows organizations to seamlessly manage security control layers across the hybrid network in three key areas:

-Organizations can leverage a uniformed network model and change-management framework that covers the hybrid and multi-cloud environment, with automated policy push for “zero-touch” automation.
-You can securely migrate workloads from on-prem to public cloud and discover the power of CloudFlow’s central policy management, allowing you to orchestrate multiple similar security controls in a single policy.
+Organizations can leverage a uniformed network model and change-management framework that covers the hybrid and multi-cloud environment, with an automated policy push for “zero-touch” automation.
+You can securely migrate workloads from on-prem to the public cloud and discover the power of CloudFlow’s central policy management, allowing you to orchestrate multiple similar security controls in a single policy.

 Receive notifications of new posts by email.